ibivu/B4TM-Galaxy-2017/README.md

 # Assignment Instruction

-In this assignment, you will play and tweak with Galaxy workflows as both users and developers.
-This is a group assignment with a maximum of 2 students in each group.
+In this group assignment, you will play and tweak with Galaxy workflows as both users and developers.

 In the first part of the assignment, you will run a Galaxy workflow as the end users by importing the workflows and tweaking the parameters; in the second part, you became developers and administrators of Galaxy: you will develop a new Galaxy tool, install and modify another tool and create a workflow.
 After finishing this assignment, you will be familiar with Galaxy from different perspectives.